ldellisola/TraefikKobling/README.md

 Also, if you want to use HTTPS, it should be done in this instance.

 Configure all your local traefik instances to have API access enabled in their `traefik.yml`:
+- If the local traefik instances are located within your own local network, then you can allow insecure access and connect to it over port 8080:
 ```yml
 api:
   insecure: true
 ```

+- if your local traefik instances can be accessed through the internet, then you should not be allowing insecure access and you should set up some sort of authentication.
+Traefik Kobling only supports Basic Auth and here's a [guide](https://doc.traefik.io/traefik/operations/api/) on how to set it up in your instance.

 These instances do not (and probably should not) have HTTPS enabled.